Skip to main content

 The Test of Essential Academic Skills (TEAS®) is a multiple-choice assessment of basic academic knowledge in reading, mathematics, science and English and language usage.
 The objectives assessed on the TEAS-V exam are those which nursing educators deemed most appropriate and relevant to measure entry-level skills and abilities of nursing program applicants.

-More information about applying to the RCBC Nursing Program can be found here.
+Apply to the RCBC Nursing Program

 All individuals preparing to take the TEAS test must create an ATI account.